-Action 2.2 Monitor Student Achievement and Outcomes in Mathematics demonstrated strong growth in mathematics as evidenced by District-wide CAASPP Results indicating a baseline of 42% to current 44% at/above standard. strong literacy growth showing a positive trajectory of students scoring at/above benchmark on DIBELS 2024.
+Actions 2.2 Monitor Student Achievement and Outcomes in Mathematics and Action 2.7 Identification and Supports for Students with Disabilities demonstrated strong growth as evidenced by District-wide CAASPP results indicating a baseline of 42% to current 44% at/above standard.
+Students with Disabilities demonstrated significant growth in both ELA and mathematics for our as evidenced by CAASPP results increasing by 5% in both areas.

 Action 2.1 Monitor Student Progress in English/Language Arts Including Students with Exceptional Needs and Action 2.6 Develop, Implement, and Monitor MTSS Resources for Supporting Unduplicated Students Who Need Extra/Remedial Support show partial effectiveness as indicated by growth seen in some groups and sites, but outcomes for ELs Decreased by 7% and PD Participation Rate showed a 2% increase to 90% yet short of the target outcome of 95%.
 Action 2.5 Monitor Student Progress on Local assessments in ELA and Mathematics showed partial effectiveness as indicated by strong literacy growth showing a positive trajectory of students scoring at/above benchmark on DIBELS; however, STAR math results did not meet expected growth outcomes with most grade levels at each elementary site showing a decrease in % of students performing at/above benchmark.

 Action 2.3 English Learner Progress (CAASPP and ELPAC) and 2.4 English Learner Reclassification Rate did not achieve the desired outcomes, with English Learners and particularly in language development proficiency and reclassification rates falling below target metrics and English Learners demonstrated declining performance on both the CAASPP and ELPAC in most schools.